 Unfortunately for campaigns and democracies around the world, domestic and foreign adversaries may think that harming or helping a particular candidate advances their interests, whether that means creating chaos and confusion among voters, or punishing an official who has spoken out against them.
 This may sound like thriller fiction, but the reality is that a sophisticated intelligence service, cybercriminal or hacktivist with a grudge against a candidate, could decide that you or someone on your campaign is a target.
-These are the sorts of threats managers and staffers have to realize are possible.
+These are the sorts of threats leaders and staffers have to realize are possible.
+With a growing number of publicized efforts to tamper with elections electronically, the public will also be quick to assume an incident is related to a cybersecurity problem--even when it is not.